-The Senegalese have added a new twist to the understanding of what is meant by ‘natural hair.’
 Photos of some of the more extravagant styles she has created adorn one of the mirrors in the salon.
 The client’s own chemically relaxed hair is scraped up under the coiled structure and plastered down with gleaming black gel which will dry to hold the style in place.
 Tata works with a comb with a pointed metal end, an implement resembling a multi-headed toothbrush, a needle and thread and large volumes of locally manufactured synthetic hair fibers, some of which dangle from the back of the chair.

 To create a tidy finish Tata lights a splint and uses the flame to singe off errant fibres.
 Clearly the chemical composition of hair products has improved since the days when Michael Jackson’s head caught fire during the filming of a Pepsi commercial, allegedly owing to the flammability of the pomade in his hair.

 There are three companies with factories in Dakar that manufacture the synthetic hair fibre known as Kanekalon, the oldest of which is Darling Hair.
 Though owned by a Lebanese businessman, supervised by Koreans and using a chemical formula developed by the Japanese, Darling Hair is nowadays considered a local African product, made both in Senegal and in Kenya.